Offshore Islands Development Act

 Article 6

-Implementation schemes for the integrated development of Offshore Islands shall be implemented only after having been reviewed and approved by the Steering Committee for Offshore Islands Development and then reported to and approved by the Executive Yuan.
+Implementation schemes for the integrated development of offshore islands shall be implemented only after having been reviewed and approved by the Steering Committee for Offshore Islands Development and then submitted to the Executive Yuan for approval.

-The county (city) competent authority shall comprehensively review the above-mentioned implementation scheme once every four years, or amend the scheme as necessary to match revision of the integrated development plan of the county (city); and such amendment shall be carried out in accordance with the procedure stipulated in the preceding paragraph.
+The county (city) competent authorities shall comprehensively review the implementation scheme in the preceding paragraph once every four years, or amend the scheme as necessary to match revision of the integrated development plan of the county (city); and such amendment shall be carried out in accordance with the procedure stipulated in the preceding paragraph.

 Article 7

-To encourage the development of industries on Offshore Islands, in the case of investment projects recognized as major construction projects by the central competent authority, the review procedure for land-use alterations, from submission of application through to the conclusion of review for land use segmentation or alteration of use, shall be completed within a timeframe not exceeding one year.
+To encourage the development of industries on offshore islands, in the case of investment projects recognized as major construction projects by the central competent authority, the review procedure for land-use alterations, from submission of application to the conclusion of review for land use zoning or alteration of use, shall be completed within a timeframe not exceeding one year.

-The standards for the recognition of major construction projects as aforesaid shall be drawn up by the Steering Committee for Offshore Islands Development and reported to the Executive Yuan for approval.
+The standards for the recognition of major construction projects in the preceding paragraph shall be formulated by the Steering Committee for Offshore Islands Development and submitted to the Executive Yuan for approval.

-When a major construction project involves alteration of land use for an urban planning master plan or for non-urban land, and the alteration of land use has been approved by a county (city) government, it shall not be subject to the restrictions imposed by the Urban Planning Act, non-urban land use control regulations or other related laws and decrees.
+When a major construction project involves alteration of land use for an urban planning master plan or for non-urban land, and the alteration of land use has been approved by a county (city) government, it shall not be subject to the restrictions of the Urban Planning Act, non-urban land use control regulations or other related laws and regulations.

 Article 8

-Where land required for a major construction project on an Offshore Island is publicly owned, the governing authority of the target enterprise may, after carrying out the allocation for use, set a time limit for the provision of the land for use by a private entity by means of lease, setting of surface rights, trust, or the use of royalty or rent for the land as financial contribution, without being limited by Article 25 of the Land Act, Article 28 of the National Property Act, or laws and decrees concerning the management of public property by local governments.
+Where land required for a major construction project on an offshore island is publicly owned, the competent authority may, after carrying out the allocation for use, set a time limit for the provision of the land for use by a private institution by means of lease, establishment of superficies, trust, or the use of royalty or rent for the land as financial contribution, and shall not be subject to the restrictions of Article 25 of the Land Act, Article 28 of the National Property Act, or laws and regulations concerning the management of public property by local governments.

-Where a major construction project on an Offshore Island is a public work assigned for undertaking by a private entity, and the land required for the project is privately owned, the governing authority of the target enterprise or the private entity shall negotiate with the landowner to purchase the land at a regular price, and if the negotiation is unsuccessful or cannot be conducted, the governing authority of the target enterprise may execute expropriation.
-The expropriation plan shall clearly state that the land is provided for a private entity to carry out development, construction and operation by means of joint development, commissioned development, cooperative business operation, lease, setting of surface rights, trust, or the use of royalty or rent for the land as financial contribution, without being limited by Article 25 of the Land Act, Article 28 of the National Property Act, or laws and decrees concerning the management of public property by local governments.
+Where a major construction project on an offshore island is a public construction assigned for undertaking by a private institution, and the land required for the project is privately owned, the competent authority or the private institution shall negotiate with the landowners to purchase the land at a regular price, and if the negotiation is unsuccessful or cannot be conducted, the competent authority may execute expropriation.
+The expropriation plan shall clearly state that the land is provided for a private institution to carry out development, construction and operation by means of joint development, commissioned development, cooperative business operation, lease, establishment of superficies, trust, or the use of royalty or rent for the land as financial contribution, and shall not be subject to the restrictions of Article 25 of the Land Act, Article 28 of the National Property Act, or laws and regulations concerning the management of public property by local governments.

-To help private entities acquire land needed for major construction projects on Offshore Islands, the governing authority of the target enterprise or the county (city) government may select a suitable location and, after obtaining approval from the central competent authority, directly execute sectional expropriation.
-After the scope of the sectional expropriation is determined, the land allocated for investment by private entities may be sold by tender in advance, without being limited by Article 53 or Article 55-2 of the Equalization of Land Rights Act.
+To help private institution acquire land needed for major construction projects on offshore islands, the competent authority or the county (city) government may select a suitable location and, after submitted to the Executive Yuan for approval the central competent authority, directly execute zone expropriation.
+After the scope of the zone expropriation is determined, the land allocated for investment by private institution may be sold by auction in advance,and shall not be subject to the restrictions of Article 53 and Article 55-2 of the Equalization of Land Rights Act.

 Article 9

-In the areas to which this Act is applicable, where a piece of land was registered as public-owned due to expropriation, purchase, or compulsory purchase before the termination of battleground administration, or after the termination of battle administration period occupation, and the land administration authority has ceased to use or has in fact abandoned use of the land, the whole amount shall be publicly announced at the latest within two years from the date of the coming into force of the amendment of this Act on December 20, 2013; and the original owner of the land or his heir may, within 5 years of the public announcement, apply to the said land administration authority to buy back the land at the price calculated according to the current land value announced in the year in which the application is submitted.
+In the areas to which this Act is applicable, where a piece of land was registered as public-owned due to expropriation, purchase, or compulsory purchase before the termination of battleground administration, or after the termination of battle administration period occupation, and the land administration authority has ceased to use or has in fact abandoned use of the land, the whole amount shall be publicly announced at the latest within two years from the date on which the amendment to this Act enters into force on December 20, 2013; and the original landowners or their heirs may, within five years of the public announcement, apply to the said land administration authority to buy back the land at the price calculated according to the current land value announced in the year in which the application is submitted.
 However, where the price paid for expropriation, purchase or compulsory purchase exceeds the land value as thus calculated, the price for buying back the land shall be the original expropriation, purchase or compulsory purchase price.

 The time periods stated in the preceding paragraph may, when necessary, be extended by one month.

-The county (city) government mediation referred to in Paragraph 2 may be conducted under the mutatis mutandis application of the provisions of Article 59 of the Land Act.
+The county (city) government conciliation referred to in paragraph 2 may be conducted under the mutatis mutandis application of Article 59 of the Land Act.

-Where land in the Kinmen area was registered as public land without the procedure for eminent domain or purchase, before the termination of battleground administration, and where there is sufficient proof of the pre-existence of a building or tomb on the land, the original owner or his heir or the original occupier may, within five years from the date of the coming into force of the amendment of this Act on December 20, 2013, apply with submission of related evidential documents to the authority in charge of the land to collaborate with the land administration authority in conducting a site inspection, and where the claim is confirmed as factual and there is no public use of the land, the area occupied by the land or tomb may be calculated, and the land sold at the current land value announced at the time of the application.
+Where land in the Kinmen area was registered as public land without the procedure for eminent domain or purchase, before the termination of battleground administration, and where there is sufficient proof of the pre-existence of a building or tomb on the land, the original landowners or their heirs or the original occupiers may, within five years from the date on which the amendment to this Act enters into force on December 20, 2013, apply with submission of relevant evidential documents to the authority in charge of the land in conjunction with the land administration authority in conducting a site inspection, and where the claim is confirmed as factual and there is no public use of the land, the area occupied by the building or tomb may be calculated, and the land sold at the current land value announced at the time of the application.

-Applications to repurchase land under Paragraph 1, applications to sell land under Paragraph 5, and applications for the return of land under Paragraph 6 shall not be subject to limitations imposed by Articles 52 or 53 of the Urban Planning Act, Article 25 of the Land Act, Articles 28, 33 or 35 of the National Property Act, or local government public property management ordinances.
+Applications to buy back land under paragraph 1, applications to sell land under paragraph 5, and applications for the return of land under paragraph 6 shall not be subject to the restrictions of Articles 52 and 53 of the Urban Planning Act, Article 25 of the Land Act, Articles 28, 33 and 35 of the National Property Act, or local government public property management laws and regulations.

-The foregoing provisions of this Article shall apply with similar effect to any land in the Penghu area not expropriated, purchased or compulsorily purchased by government authorities under legally stipulated procedure.
+The foregoing provisions of this Article shall apply mutatis mutandis any land in the Penghu area not expropriated, purchased or compulsorily purchased by government authorities under legally stipulated procedure.

 Article 9-1

-Where an application was made for the return of a piece of land to which this Act is applicable during the applicable period of Article 14-1 of the Safety and Assistance Act for Kinmen, Matsu, Dongsha and Nansha, but the land could not be returned because it was under use by the government or had been transferred to a private party, the applicant may, within two years from the date of amendment of this Act coming into effect, request the competent land administration authority or the authority that made the original disposal to pay compensation according to the land value at the time of the application for return, as determined in accordance with the provisions of Article 30 of the Land Expropriation Act.
+Where an application was made for the return of a piece of land to which this Act is applicable during the applicable period of Article 14-1 of the Safety and Assistance Act for Kinmen, Matsu, Dongsha and Nansha, but the land could not be returned because it was under use by the government or had been transferred to a private party, the applicant may, within two years from the date on which the amendment to this Act enters into force, request the competent land administration authority or the authority rendering the disposition to pay compensation according to the land value at the time of the application for return, an Article 30 of the Land Expropriation Act may be applied mutatis mutandis.

 Regulations governing the conditions, time limit for application, requisite supporting documentation, and other matters concerning compensation as referred to in the preceding paragraph shall be prescribed by the Executive Yuan.